How Much Do Nose Piercings Hurt? (Pain Guide)

 Take a look at these possible influences on how you perceive the pain:

 How much sleep you’ve had

 If you’re not feeling well or undergoing medical treatments, your body is not at its best for tolerating pain.
+You also won’t heal as well if your system is maxed out.
 You’re already trying to cope with stressors.
 If possible, you may want to wait until you are feeling better.

 Which nose piercing you get

 There are several different types of nose piercings, and they all feel different.
-A bridge of the nose piercing tends to be one of the least painful nose piercings.
-As for nostril versus septum, it really depends on how much septum skin you have available below your cartilage and how experienced your piercer is.
+A piercing on the bridge of the nose tends to be one of the least painful nose piercings.
+As for nostril versus septum, it really depends on how much septum skin (columella) you have available below your cartilage and how experienced your piercer is.